 Needless to say, I grabbed the second option right off her mouth, unlatched the bolt and was quickly scampering down the dark staircase.
 Later in the evening, Chhotu kept giggling uncontrollably when he learnt of the close encounter.

 But apparently, that was not how my Lady Luck wanted it to be.
 The newspapers sprang up another surprise on me the very next day.
-A state run bank had finally selected me as an officer after sitting over the results for more than a year.
+A state run bank had finally selected me as an officer after sitting over the results for more than a year, casting an eclipse on the lone success of the Nut.

 The Nut was in a festive mood on the last day of the diploma programs.
 We noticed a white Matador van with a large ‘PRESS’ logo in the parking lot.
 The corners and stairs were crowded with extra potted plants.
 Friends and foes were all exchanging rosy, musical greetings.
 We, the hitherto enfants terribles, were being hailed with superlative sweetness.
 Someone summoned me to the director’s room and Chhotu followed me naturally, though uninvited.
 Director was her usual chirpy self.
 Seated against her were two distinguished looking men.
 Nalini was also there in a rather floral saree and to my shock, she beamed a smile at me!